bazelbuild/bazel-blog/_posts/2019-03-18-rules-jvm-external-maven.md

 )
 ```

-Then the key components of the rule are to specify your direct dependencies
+Then, specify your direct dependencies using the `artifacts` attribute and
-using the `artifacts` attribute and where those artifacts should come from using
+indicate where those artifacts should come from using the `repositories`
-the `repositories` attribute:
+attribute:

 ```python
 load("@rules_jvm_external//:defs.bzl", "maven_install")